stoplightio/spectral/docs/getting-started/3-rulesets.md

 Breaking down each part of the rule:

-- `description` and `message` will help users quickly understand what the goal of the rule is
+- `description` and `message` help users quickly understand what the goal of the rule is
-- `severity` will help define the importance of following the rule
+- `severity` help define the importance of following the rule
 - The `given` keyword tells Spectral what part of the JSON or YAML file to target by using [JSONPath](http://jsonpath.com/) (Spectral uses [JSONPath Plus](https://www.npmjs.com/package/jsonpath-plus)).
 - The `then` property includes the `function` type and options that tells Spectral how to apply the function to the JSON or YAML file, and make sure that the rule is being followed or not.
 Spectral has a set of [built-in functions](../reference/functions.md) such as `truthy` or `pattern`, which can be used to power rules.